RuslanTsitser/telegram_ai_bot_supabase/README.md

 ### Deepseek Bot

-- Food nutrition analysis
+- Food nutrition analysis in both private and group chats
-- Gift suggestions
+- Gift suggestions in private chats
+- Message relationship tracking in Supabase
+- Support for message editing and updates
-- Interactive commands
+- Interactive commands with context-aware responses

 ### Telegram Bot